lan13005/PyAmpTools/_sources/ift/iftpwa_config.md

 # Some parameters takes a list of lists which dictate the number of global iterations in a given setting
 #   See iftpwa/src/scripts/iftpwa_fit.py for calls to `makeCallableSimple` for parameters with this style
 OPTIMIZATION:
+    # Posterior samples.
+We actually get 2x nSamples in the end due to 'antithetic' sampling
-    nSamples: [[1, 0], [4, 5], 25] # (int) Runs 1 global iteration with 0 samples (point estimate), then 4 global iterations with 5 samples each, then 25 samples for all remaining global iterations
+    nSamples: [[1, 0], [4, 5], [10, 10], 25] # (int) Runs 1 global iteration with 0 samples (point estimate), then 4 iters with 5 samples, 10 iters with 10 samples, then 25 samples for all remaining global iterations
-    nIterGlobal: 1 # (int) number of global iterations to run NIFTy optimize_kl for
+    nIterGlobal: 1 # (int) number of global iterations to run NIFTy optimize_kl. ~20 is pretty deep convergence already with above nSamples.
     nMultiStart: 0 # (int) number of multiple restarts to perform (each only a fixed single global iteration) that optimizes multiStartObjective.
 This pair of keys allows a cheap search over initial conditions
     multiStartObjective: "minimize|energy" # (str) pipe separated direction|quantity to select best starting condition. i.e. "maximize|Dp2+_fit_intens" maximizes the intensity of the Dp2+ amplitude